Mostafa-At-GitHub/MyProjects-At-Udacity/Data Analysis Nanodegree/2. Professional Track/2nd proj -  Wrangle and Analyze Data/README.md

 - However, you have grouped similar issues before cleaning them, and sometimes multiple issues took a fewer number of lines to clean rather than cleaning them one by one, so I think we may give this specification a passing mark.
-- DataFrame objects were copied before cleaning, and a final cleaned dataset was created and Õlled with the cleaned data.
+- DataFrame objects were copied before cleaning, and a final cleaned dataset was created and filled with the cleaned data.
 Excellent work on this part.
 - Well done with the visualizations and insights, they look great!